 Are you a nagging wife or husband?
 If you complain too much about something, you might have turned nagging to a habit.

-The best alternative will be to fix it yourself if your spouse is not ready to fix it instead of talking about it over and over again.
+The best alternative will be to fix it yourself if your spouse is not ready to fix things instead of talking about it over and over again.

-Sometimes, when I really desire things to be done or bought and hubby gives excuses or tells me, it’s not necessary, I just go ahead to buy it and sooner or later, he will come to realize it is a good decision.
+Sometimes, when I really desire things to be done or bought and hubby gives excuses or tells me it’s not necessary, I just go ahead to buy it.
+Sooner or later, he will come to realize it is a good decision.

 25. Giving up too early

-Marriage is like a goal you need to keep working on to be successful at it.
+Marriage is like a goal you need to keep working on to be successful at.
 Don’t be a spouse who goes into a marriage, sees a problem and runs to the exit to quit as soon as possible.

-Why not try seeing a counsellor, listen to tapes of people that have been in your shoes, read books that relate to the problem or any other solution you can get, then fix it.
-If everyone has to run at the sight of problems, nobody will stay married today.
+You could also try seeing a counsellor, listen to tapes/youtube videos of people that have been in your shoes, read books that relate to the problem or any other solution you can get.
+Then, fix it.

 26. Crushing on someone else